linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Back Matter/Glossary.md

 ---
 aliases:
    - Glossary
-tags:
-key_concepts:
 parent_directory: V. Equities and Alternatives/Equities/Investments BKM/Back Matter
+formatted: 2025-12-21 11:30:00 AM
+formatter_model: claude-sonnet-4
+cli_tool: claude-code
+primary_tags:
+   - financial glossary
+   - investment terminology
+   - finance concepts
+secondary_tags:
+   - portfolio theory terms
+   - risk management vocabulary
+   - derivatives terminology
+   - bond market definitions
+   - equity analysis terms
+   - macroeconomic indicators
+   - accounting principles
+   - valuation methods
+   - market microstructure
+   - behavioral finance concepts
 cssclasses: academia
 title: "Glossary"
 ---

 # Glossary

+## A

-# 1 illiquidity Difficulty, cost, and/or delay in selling an asset on short notice without offering substantial price concessions.
+**illiquidity** Difficulty, cost, and/or delay in selling an asset on short notice without offering substantial price concessions.

-illiquidity cost Costs due to imperfect liquidity of some security.
+**illiquidity cost** Costs due to imperfect liquidity of some security.

-illiquidity premium Extra expected return as compensation for limited liquidity.
+**illiquidity premium** Extra expected return as compensation for limited liquidity.

-immunization A strategy that matches durations of assets and liabilities so as to make net worth unaffected by interest rate movements.
+**immunization** A strategy that matches durations of assets and liabilities so as to make net worth unaffected by interest rate movements.

-implied volatility The standard deviation of stock returns that is consistent with an option's market value.
+**implied volatility** The standard deviation of stock returns that is consistent with an option's market value.

-in the money In the money describes an option whose exercise would produce a positive cash flow.
+**in the money** In the money describes an option whose exercise would produce a positive cash flow.
 Out of the money describes an option where exercise would result in a negative cash flow.

-incentive fee A fee charged by hedge funds and private equity funds equal to a share of any investment returns beyond a stipulated benchmark performance.
+**incentive fee** A fee charged by hedge funds and private equity funds equal to a share of any investment returns beyond a stipulated benchmark performance.

-income statement A financial statement showing a firm's revenues and expenses during a specified period.
+**income statement** A financial statement showing a firm's revenues and expenses during a specified period.

-indenture The contract between the bond issuer and the bondholder.
+**indenture** The contract between the bond issuer and the bondholder.

-index arbitrage An investment strategy that exploits divergences between actual futures prices and their theoretically correct parity values to make a profit.
+**index arbitrage** An investment strategy that exploits divergences between actual futures prices and their theoretically correct parity values to make a profit.

-index fund A mutual fund holding shares in proportion to their representation in a market index such as the S&P 500.
+**index fund** A mutual fund holding shares in proportion to their representation in a market index such as the S&P 500.

-index model A model of stock returns using a market index such as the S&P 500 to represent common or systematic risk factors.
+**index model** A model of stock returns using a market index such as the S&P 500 to represent common or systematic risk factors.

-index option A call or put option based on a stock market index.
+**index option** A call or put option based on a stock market index.

-indifference curve A curve connecting all portfolios with the same utility according to their means and standard deviations.
+**indifference curve** A curve connecting all portfolios with the same utility according to their means and standard deviations.

-industry life cycle Stages through which firms typically pass as they mature.
+**industry life cycle** Stages through which firms typically pass as they mature.

-inflation The rate at which the general level of prices for goods and services is rising.
+**inflation** The rate at which the general level of prices for goods and services is rising.

 information ratio Ratio of alpha to the standard deviation of diversifiable risk.